UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:
-When working with a branching workflow, all collaborators need to have write access to the remote repository so that they can push up their branches to GitHub.
+When working with a branching workflow, all collaborators need to have "write access" to the remote repository so that they can push up their branches to GitHub.
 As mentioned earlier, GitHub allows you to control who has access to your project.
-The default of both public and private projects are that only the person who created the GitHub repository has permissions to create, edit and delete files (write access).
+The default of both public and private projects are that only the creator of the GitHub repository has permissions to create, edit and delete files (write access).
-To give your collaborators write access to the projects, navigate to the “Settings” tab and click "Invite a collaborator".
+Go to the "Settings" tab if your repostiroy on GitHub and select "Collaborators" There, you must click the green "Add people" button.

 ---